async-worker/aiologger/README.md

 critical
 ```

 As you might have noticed, the output order **IS NOT GUARANTEED**.
-If the log
-order matters to you, you'll need to use the `await` syntax.
+If some kind of order is important to you, you'll need to use the `await` syntax.
+But thinking about an asyncio application, where every I/O operation is asynchronous,
+this shouldn't really matter.

 ## Using aiologger with the async/await syntax